-- has recently completed a minimum of 24 months’ practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in the EEA, Channel Islands or the Isle of Man, under the direct supervision of an architect.
+15.3(b) has recently completed a minimum of 24 months’ practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in a Relevant European Territory, under the direct supervision of an architect.

 For the purpose of this Rule:

-- "practical experience" experience which consists of activities which would typically be undertaken by an architect in practice.
-(The Part 3 Criteria are helpful in setting out in broad terms, some of the activities which are likely to be required to be undertaken.)
+Experience which consists of activities which would typically be undertaken by an architect in practice.
+(The Part 3 Criteria are helpful in setting out, in broad terms, some of the activities which are likely to be required to be undertaken.)

-- "professional working in the construction industry" will be an architect registered in the territory where the experience is being undertaken or a chartered or similarly qualified member of an appropriate professional body.
+Will be an architect registered in the territory where the experience is being undertaken, or a chartered or similarly qualified member of an appropriate professional body.
 The ‘construction industry’ will include qualified professionals typically involved in the procurement, design and management of the built environment.